Promoting Pollinator Awareness and Conservation

 This student-led service learning project will be a catalyst for seeking Bee Campus USA designation (via a third party certification service) for our University.
 Right now, only one university in Michigan has this title.
 We want to add the University of Michigan-Dearborn to that list.

-During fall 2019, we will be developing the web content for the PolliNation Project, including how to apply for a free insect hotel.
+We are currently developing the web content for the PolliNation Project, including how to apply for a free insect hotel.
 Check back for future updates.